AGSeifert/BOULS/README.md

 # SOULS
+This is the introduction to the LCMS data processing approach SOULS (Segmentation of untargeted LCMS spectra).
+It is based on the xcms package [1-3] and particularly suitable for the development of large machine learning models over time.
+In contrast to the xcms workflow, it allows separate processing, as a unique peak list independent of the processing batch is achieved by summing up the signal intensities within defined segments in the LCMS spectra.
+The application of the SOULS approach requires an Linux OS.

 ## Installation
 ```{r setup}
 devtools::install_github("AGSeifert/SOULS")
 library(SOULS)
 ```

-This is the introduction to the LCMS data processing approach SOULS (Segmentation of untargeted LCMS spectra).
-It is based on the xcms package [1-3] and particularly suitable for the development of large machine learning models over time.
-In contrast to the xcms workflow, it allows separate processing, as a unique peak list independent of the processing batch is achieved by summing up the signal intensities within defined segments in the LCMS spectra.

 ## Data
 To demonstrate the functionality of this approach, [example data is provided here](https://www.fdr.uni-hamburg.de/record/13535).